-To learn more about Morty’s activism and his role in co-founding an organization for parents of gay people that became PFLAG, have a listen to Morty and Jeanne Manford’s episode in Season One of Making Gay History.
-You can also read about Morty’s contributions to the LGBT civil rights movement in Eric Marcus’s book, Making Gay History.
+To learn more about Morty’s activism and his role in co-founding an organization for parents of gay people that became PFLAG, have a listen to Morty and Jeanne Manford’s episode in season one of Making Gay History.
+You can also read about Morty’s contributions to the LGBTQ civil rights movement in Eric Marcus’s book, Making Gay History.

 Back in the late 1980s, over the two years that I interviewed people for my book, I found there were two emotions driving people to do what they did in the fight for equal rights.
 One was anger—over discrimination and disrespect.
 And the other was love—the right to love and be loved for who we are.

 We’re releasing this on Valentine’s Day, but whenever you hear it, think of this as a love letter.

 We’ve reached into my stack of audio cassettes to bring you some moments from a few very special love stories.
 About cautious love.
 The loss of a love.
 Love sickness.
 And first love.

 Nancy Walker had been burned before.
 She’d fallen head over heels for a woman who couldn’t love her back.
 But then she met someone who melted her heart and she couldn’t quite believe it.

 Eric Marcus: Interview with Nancy Walker, Sunday, December 10, 1989, at the home of Nancy Walker in Jamaica Plains, Massachusetts.